henriksson-lab/bioformats-rs/README.md

 [`ome/ome-metakit`](https://github.com/ome/ome-metakit) at commit
 `b8b3a629a6dd9bf422949f6b175b9e310ba6e252`.

 * 2026-06-21: Tracked translation audit complete.
-Every tracked reader, writer, wrapper, dispatch path, and shared component has passed two clean audits without remarks.
-Not all readers have been tested on read files though
+Every component has passed two clean audits without remarks.
+Not all readers have been tested on real files though
 * 2026-06-20: Close to all files audited. some left
 * 2026-06-19: Extensive reaudit with conservative LLM (many problems fixed).
 About half files now reaudited, passing only if clean twice in a row - the rest to come
 * 2026-06-17: Some more stragglers found.
 Definitely need a final audit, but using a different LLM